UnBParadigmas2024-2/-UnBParadigmas2024-2-2024.2_G4_Logico_NomeProjeto-/README.md

 # *g--*, um compilador para a linguagem *C--*

-> *"C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off. "* ― Bjarne Stroustrup
+> *"C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off."* ― Bjarne Stroustrup

 **Disciplina**: FGA0210 - PARADIGMAS DE PROGRAMAÇÃO - T01 <br>
 **Nro do Grupo**: 02<br>